Mains

 Mix Veggie Pate with Kangkong

-This leafy green is often unnoticed as it grows wild in a mashy environment.
+This leafy green is often overlooked as it grows in messy environments.
 You can read more about this easy-to-grow vegetable.

 Mix Veggie Pate with Kangkong